yqshao/tame/docs/recipe/diff.md

 TAME can compute multiple (self/distinct) diffusion coefficient at once.
 The diffusion coefficients are selected with the `--tags` flag.
 Self diffusion coefficients are selected with the atom types, distinct diffusion coefficients are selected with `type1,type2`.
-For instance, `mdppp diff mdc 1 2 1,2` computes the self diffusion of type `1`, type `2` and the distinct diffusion coefficient between `1` and `2`.
+For instance, `tame diff mdc 1 2 1,2` computes the self diffusion of type `1`, type `2` and the distinct diffusion coefficient between `1` and `2`.